alen-softic/Spectral-Clusetering/README.md

  + **Installing the app:**
 To instal the app simply go to the 'Apps' window in MATLAB, click 'Install App' and select 'Multiclass Spectral Clusetering.mlappinstall'.
 3. Image segmentation.
+4. + Segmeting our university logo and oliympic rings due to their interesting structure and color.

 ## Get started
-All of the folders are self-contained and the matlab scripts are exported to html documents as well.
+All of the folders are self-contained and MATLAB scripts explain the given task.
 For image segmentation oklab colorspace is used.
 The folder **'gptoolbox'** must be added to path.
 I found it siplest to right click on the 'gptoolbox' folder and select

 'Add to path' -> 'Selected folders and subfolders'.